AlandSailingRobots/sailingrobot/Documentation/Website on localhost guide.md

 Website on localhost guide
 ==========================
 The goal of this document is to describe the installation of all needed services to run the database on an Arch Linux workstation.
+It tries to follow standards as '#' indicating command to be run as root, '$' can be run as user.

 ## Installation and first time setup

 Install and enable apache, mysql (mariadb), PHP and phpMyAdmin

 1. Install